 If you’re using CFL bulbs, the heat is not an issue nor is the intensity, so the light can be placed around 12 to 16 inches above the plant.

 If you don’t have a CFL or LED to grow your clones in or just using your metal halide or HPS light, you will need to make sure there is a lot of distance between them such as 2 feet or more and you will also make sure to use a humidity dome over them to in sure that the heat from the lights does not dry out the plants faster than the roots can update the liquid.

 How many hours of light per day should weed clones get?

 Marijuana clones need 24 hits or 18 hours of gentle light each day.
 Many growers run their clone lights for 24 hours which is great since you won’t need a timer.

 How long will it take to grow roots on marijuana clones in coco coir?

-I have found that it typically take about one week to grow roots to develop on marijuana clones in coco coir.
-This timeframe for how long it takes roots to develop on weed clones can very depending on several factors, including the amount of water in the Coco medium as well as whether a rooting hormone was used.
+We have found that it typically take about one week to grow roots to develop on marijuana clones in coco coir.
+This timeframe for how long it takes roots to develop on weed clones can very depending on several factors, including the amount of water in the coco medium as well as whether a rooting hormone was used.